-7. Informal Resolution by the Monitoring Officer
+7. Take Other Action Through Informal Resolution

 - 7.1 Where the Monitoring Officer has decided to take other action this will seek to resolve the complaint informally and without determining if an actual breach of the Code has taken place.
-Both the complainant and Member will have to agree to the outcome of any informal resolution. - 7.2 The Monitoring Officer, in consultation with the Independent Person, may take any of the following actions:- - Take such steps as they think appropriate to prevent a future potential breach of the Code including training, guidance and introducing or amending policies/protocols. - Ask the Whips to address the issue raised within their political parties or with an individual Member. - Mediate between the parties involved to resolve the issues. - Seek an apology from the Member. - Any other action capable of resolving the complaint. - 7.3 The complainant and Member will be informed in writing of the outcome of any informal resolution within 5 working days.
-The Chair of the Standards Committee and relevant Group Leader and Group Whip will also be informed that the complaint has been resolved. - 7.4 Where a complaint relates to a Parish or Town Councillor, the Monitoring Officer will also inform the Clerk of that Council that the complaint has been resolved. - 7.5 Where it has not been possible to agree an informal resolution, the Monitoring Officer, in consultation with the Independent Person, will refer the matter for investigation and inform the complainant and Member within 5 working days.
+Both the complainant and Member will have to agree to the outcome of any informal resolution. - 7.2 The Monitoring Officer, in consultation with the Independent Person, may take any of the following actions:- - Take such steps as they think appropriate to prevent a future potential breach of the Code including training, guidance and introducing or amending policies/protocols.

+- Ask the Whips to address the issue raised within their political parties or with an individual Member. - Mediate between the parties involved to resolve the issues. - Seek an apology from the Member. - Any other action capable of resolving the complaint. - 7.3 Where it has not been possible to agree an informal resolution, the Monitoring Officer, in consultation with the Independent Person, will reassess the complaint, taking into consideration the reasons why informal resolution has not been agreed.
+The complainant and Member will be informed of the outcome within 5 working days. - 7.4 The Chair of the Audit and Standards Committee and relevant Group Leader and Group Whip will also be informed of the outcome.
+Where a complaint relates to a Parish or Town Councillor, the Monitoring Officer will also inform the Clerk of that Council.